Badakhshan: Early history

 The Bronze Age in Badakhshan, from the 3rd millennium BC to the 9th-8th centuries BC, was the most important historical stage of development and evolution.
 The development of productive forces and significant changes in the social system took place during this period.
 People learned the production and use of minerals, learned how to melt metals to make iron stronger, and began to produce weapons and household items.
 On this basis, handicrafts developed, and new and large camps were built.
 Other production activities, such as agriculture, animal husbandry, handicrafts, the emergence of horses and carts, road construction, etc., accelerated the division of society into classes.
 The construction of shields, sickles, axes, pickaxes, and shovels flourished during this period of bronze.

 The great ruby road appeared on the maps of merchants during this period and became known as the Silk Road, which later became a major trade route and served the peoples of different nations until the 17–18th century.
-Badakhshan was at that time a land called Ariana vaeqah, and “Varena” in the Avesta refers to a part of Badakhshan in the Khatlon conflict.
+Badakhshan was at that time a land called Airyanem Vaejah, and "Varena" in the Avesta refers to a part of Badakhshan in the Khatlon conflict.
 Badakhshan gained its status among the world civilizations with these two types of precious stones, both in the time of the Elamites, in the time of the Maud, and in the time of the Achaemenids when the roads of communication were so long that the "Road of the King" was 2400 km long, and was used to transport rubies from Badakhshan, turquoise from Khorezm, and jade from Lake Baikal.
 The mineralogist A. E. Fersman wrote that one stone was known throughout the long history of culture – the bright blue lapis lazuli of Afghanistan (Badakhshan), which was transported by caravan routes to Egypt, China, Rome, and Byzantium.
 Some scholars claim that the "mountain valley" mentioned by the Greeks was Badakhshan.